Laboratory for vulnerability testing of desktop and mobile computing devices and algorithms and software (LAVA)

 Dr Mateusz Krzysztoń

 The project will develop innovative methods for testing devices and applications using artificial intelligence and machine learning techniques.
-An important aspect of the work is also the automation of software testing and the development of appropriate procedures and methodologies.
-One of the products of the LaVa project is a consistent methodology for assessing the security level of IoT devices.
-As part of the project, we are also conducting a detailed review of existing tools and verifying their suitability in the context of performing tests on IoT devices.
-Based on this, a coherent tool environment (in the form of a software set) for performing security tests of IoT devices is created.
+Its important aspect is automating of software testing and creating appropriate procedures and methodologies.
+One of the outcomes of the LaVa project is the development of consistent methodology for assessing the security level of IoT devices.
+As part of the project, we are also conducting a detailed review of existing tools and verifying their suitability in the context of performing tests on IoT devices. .
+Based on this analysis, we are building a coherent toolset—comprising of software solutions—designed specifically for conducting security tests on IoT devices.

-In the area of artificial intelligence security, we are developing a generic methodology to determine the degree of vulnerability of predictive models enabling their comparison.
-Our work is focused in the area of cyber-physical systems (robotics, industrial automation) and cybersecurity.
-For the purpose of testing mobile devices and applications, the project is creating an environment for dynamic long-term analysis of mobile applications under near-real conditions – an isolated, secure testing environment and a repository of behavioral models describing the performance of mobile applications.
+To facilitate testing mobile devices and applications, the project is creating an environment for dynamic long-term analysis of mobile applications under near-real conditions – an isolated, secure testing environment and a repository of behavioral models describing how mobile applications perform under varying conditions.

-Vulnerability testing of mobile applications will take into account various application usage profiles taking into account device movement, location changes, resource sharing with other applications, network connections, different versions of the operating system and software specific to major mobile device producers.
+Vulnerability testing of mobile applications will take into account various application usage profiles, considering factors like device movement, location changes, resource sharing with other applications, network connections, different versions of operating system and software, specific to major mobile device manufacturers.